samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 ### 1. extract a path of dependency relations from the ROOT to a token

-The `extract_path_of_dependency_relations` function takes as input parameter `sentence` (that must be string, otherwise a `TypeError` is raised) and returns the list of dependency relations between each token in the sentence from the root to the token.
+The `extract_path_of_dependency_relations` function takes as input parameter `sentence` (that must be a string, otherwise a `TypeError` is raised) and returns the list of dependency relations between each token in the sentence from the root to the token.

 ```python
 def extract_path_of_dependency_relations(sentence: str) -> List[List[str]]: